krishnalokare12-cloud/Product-Portfolio/README.md

 2. **Daily Quiz** – Gamification for engagement
 3. **Credit Score History Graph** – Visualizing user credit trends

-Each case study outlines the **context, my role, solution, outcome, and artifacts** in a generalized, non-confidential way.
+Each case study outlines the **context, my role, solution, outcome and artifacts** in a generalized, non-confidential way.

 ---
 *Note: These case studies are written to reflect my role and contributions without including confidential company data.*